NeilWJames/simple-taxonomy-refreshed/readme.txt

 3. Go to Settings > Custom Taxonomies and follow the steps on the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/addmod.md) page.

 == Changelog ==

+* Version 3.2.0  (27/11/2023)
+	* NEW: Support Taxonomies having zero or one term to use radio buttons by use of a "No term" selector.
+	* DEV: Reviewed for WP Coding Standards 3.0.
+	* DEV: Minimum supported version of PHP increased to 7.4.

 * Version 3.1.1  (11/08/2023)
 	* NEW: JS register uses defer with 6.3 onwards.